hughrun/ephemetoot/README.md

 * publish toots and DMs, and
 * delete everything in your account.

-**Do not share your access token with anyone you do not 100% trust**.
+**Do not share your access token with anyone you do not 100% trust!!!**.

 ## Configuration file